-By mixing flour, salt, sand, and coffee grounds together into a ball and hiding a small treasure inside, these Treasure Stones can be formed into anything from elephant or horse dung (for a cowboy party) to cannon balls at a Pirate Party.
+By mixing flour, salt, sand, and coffee grounds together into a ball and hiding a small treasure inside, these Treasure Stones can be formed into anything from elephant droppings to horse dung (for a cowboy party).
 Scattered all over, the children delighted in searching out the property next to trees or under bushes to find their treasures.

 Treasure Stones are hard on the outside, yet easily break open to display the treasure inside.
 Because the stones bake at such a low temperature, they are protected from melting inside the biscuits.
 Some common items you can hide inside them are:

 - 1/4 cup sand (you can use coarse cornmeal if you are in a pinch)